yandex-cloud/docs/en/datasphere-old/operations/data/connect-to-s3.md

 1. In the dialog box, fill in the fields below:
    * **Endpoint**: Storage host.
 For {{ objstorage-full-name }}, this is `https://{{ s3-storage-host }}/`.
    * **Bucket**: Name of the storage bucket.

+      {% note warning %}

+      Don't use buckets that have dots in their names for connecting.
+[Learn more about buckets](../../../storage/concepts/bucket.md).

+      {% endnote %}

    * **Mount name**: Bucket name to be used inside your {{ ml-platform-name }} project.
 It's automatically generated from the **Bucket** value, but you can change it.
    * **Static access key**: The key created in step 1.
    * **Mode**: Access mode (**Read Only** or **Read / Write**).